google/zerocopy/README.md

 - **`simd`**
-  When the `simd` feature is enabled, `FromZeros`, `FromBytes`, and `AsBytes` impls are emitted for all stable SIMD types which exist on the target platform.
+  When the `simd` feature is enabled, `FromZeros`, `FromBytes`, and `IntoBytes` impls are emitted for all stable SIMD types which exist on the target platform.
 Note that the layout of SIMD types is not yet stabilized, so these impls may be removed in the future if layout changes make them invalid.
 For more information, see the Unsafe Code Guidelines Reference